LucaPaterlini/TL_LucaPaterlini/README.md

 ## Getting Started

-Clone the project in any path u wish
+Clone the project in any path you wish

 ```
 git clone https://github.com/LucaPaterlini/TL_LucaPaterlini.git